blockchaingate/kblib/kblib.md

 [Back to top](#Table-of-Contents)

-## Kanbanwebapi.kanban.personal
+## Kblib.kanban.personal

 ### personal.newAccount
 ```
-kanbanwebapi.personal.newAccount(password)
+kblib.personal.newAccount(password)
 ```
-Create a new account on the node that kanbanwebapi is connected to with its provider.
+Create a new account on the node that kblib is connected to with its provider.
 The RPC method used is personal_newAccount.
 #### Parameters
  - <b> password</b>  - String - the password you wish to use to secure the account